-Timeframe Definitio ns and Alignments Short Current Day - 2025 Aligns with and incorporates our corporate strategy and short-term sustainability goals (such as our science-based targets).
+Timeframe Definition Timeframe Definitions and Alignments Short Current Day - 2025 Aligns with and incorporates our corporate strategy and short-term sustainability goals (such as our science-based targets).
 Medium 2025 - 2035 Aligns with our 10-year asset planning cycle and capital deployment plans.
 Long 2035 - 2050 Aligns with our long-term strategic planning cycles.